 Accessibility is a crucial component of today's digital experiences.
 One of the most incredible things about Drupal is its commitment to accessibility.
 Proper accessibility makes it possible for every user, regardless of their device and capabilities, to have a solid experience.
-Drupal ensures that its features conform to the World Wide Web Consortium guidelines and accessibility features.
+Drupal ensures its features conform to the World Wide Web Consortium guidelines and accessibility features.

 Cons of Drupal

 The most significant drawback of using Drupal CMS is the inherent security concerns in choosing an open-source platform.
 In terms of security, though, Drupal leaves a bit to be desired.
-Any developer even remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
+Any developer remotely familiar with the platform's code could quickly identify security vulnerabilities and carry out cyberattacks.
 If your site deals with sensitive or personal information, this is something you do not want.